Rexist Party

 Initially modelled on Italian Fascism and Spanish Falangism, it later drew closer to German Nazism.
-The Party espoused a "right-wing revolution" and the dominance of the Catholic Church in Belgium, but its ideology came to be vigorously opposed by the leader of the Belgian Church Cardinal van Roey, who called Rexism a "danger to the church and to the country".
+The Party espoused a "right-wing revolution" and the dominance of the Catholic Church in Belgium, but its ideology came to be vigorously opposed by the leader of the Belgian Church Cardinal van Roey, who called Rexism a "danger to the church and the country".

 Ideology

-The ideology of Rex, which was loosely based on the writings of Jean Denis, called for the "moral renewal" of Belgian society through dominance of the Catholic Church, by forming a corporatist society and abolishing liberal democracy.
+The ideology of Rex, which was loosely based on the writings of Jean Denis, called for the "moral renewal" of Belgian society through the dominance of the Catholic Church by forming a corporatist society and abolishing liberal democracy.
 Denis became an enthusiastic member of Rex, and later wrote for the party newspaper Le Pays Réel.
 The original programme of Rexism borrowed strongly from Charles Maurras' integralism.
 It rejected liberalism, which it deemed decadent, and was strongly opposed to both Marxism and capitalism, instead striving for a corporatist economic model, idealising rural life and traditional family values.

-In its early period — until around 1937 — Rexism cannot accurately be categorised as a fascist movement.
-Rather it was a populist, authoritarian and conservative Catholic nationalist movement that initially tried to win power by democratic means, and did not want totally to abolish democratic institutions.
-The party increasingly made use of fascist-style rhetoric, but only after Degrelle's own defeat in a by-election in April 1937 did it openly embrace anti-Semitism and anti-parliamentarism, following the model of German Nazism.
-Historian and expert on fascism Roger Griffin only considers the Rexist Party during the German occupation of Belgium as "fully fascist"; until then he considers it "proto-fascist".
+It has been claimed that in its early period until around 1937, Rexism should not be categorised as a 'fascist movement', and that it was instead a populist, authoritarian and conservative Catholic nationalist movement that initially tried to win power by democratic means, and did not want to abolish democratic institutions.
+The party increasingly made use of fascist-style rhetoric, but only after Degrelle's defeat in a by-election in April 1937 did it openly embrace anti-Semitism and anti-parliamentarianism, following the model of German Nazism.
+Historian Roger Griffin in "The Nature of Fascism" states that the Rexist Party during the German occupation of Belgium as "fully fascist"; until then, he considers it "proto-fascist".